Student Complaint Policy and Procedure - Saint Mary's University of Minnesota Skip to Main Content

 Student Complaint Policy and Procedure

-Students may file a complaint using this procedure if they believe a problem is not governed by SMUMN’s other complaint or appeal procedures.
-Many of the other complaint policies may be found in the SMUMN Student Handbooks and Catalogs.
-If there is a question regarding which appeal or complaint procedure is the most appropriate, students should contact the Office of Student Affairs.
-After consulting with the student, Student Affairs staff will direct the student to the most appropriate procedure.
+Students may file complaints if they believe a problem is not governed by other Saint Mary’s complaint or appeal procedures found in the Student Handbooks and Catalogs.
+If there is a question regarding which appeal or complaint procedure is the most appropriate, students should contact the Dean of Students.

 Procedure